unkindled11/goit-markup-hw-04/README.md

-# goit-markup-hw-04
+# goit-markup-hw-02
-Repository of #4 homework
+Repository of #2Homework